 While an injectable ED medication may sound intimidating or even painful, the treatment involves very little discomfort and is an easy and effective way to treat ED.

-Dr. Quinn offers 2 services that can be used alone or in combination with other treatment modalities—the P-Shot and GainsWave.
-Dr. Quinn is one of only a handful of physicians in the state of Michigan to be certified to perform both procedures.
+We offer 2 services that can be used alone or in combination with other treatment modalities—the P-Shot and GainsWave.

 Oral ED Medications